hackclub/solder/src/pages/leaders.md

 - Solder is built with beginners in mind - but you could also make a lot of advanced, cool, wacky things with simple parts!
 - After you run the initial workshop and your members ship their designs, I'll ship you a giant box with everyone's kits, together!
 You can then run another meeting with just soldering the kits, together.
 - Fast review + fulfillment times!
-- I'll send you a super secret special limited edition exclusive pin :eyes:
+- I'll send you a super secret special limited edition exclusive sticker :eyes:

 The only prerequisite: make an accepted submission yourself first!